Fury & Whyte share respect at media conference

 Fury & Whyte share mutual respect

 Whyte made a low-key entrance as he walked on to the stage and greeted Queensbury promoter Frank Warren.
-Fury, in contrast, shouted "the champ is here" as he made way to his seat.
+Fury, in contrast, shouted "the champ is here" as he made his way to his seat.

-Reporters and media from around the world packed out a room at Wembley Stadium.
-Many expected a hostile, intense and unpredictable meeting between the two fighters.

-Instead, there was a great deal of mutual respect and light-hearted exchanges.
+Media from around the world packed out a room at Wembley Stadium, with many expecting a hostile, intense and unpredictable meeting between the two fighters.
+Instead, there was a great deal of mutual respect, and even light-hearted exchanges.

-"We're going to treat you all to a hell of a barnstormer," Fury said as Whyte - who is an underdog with the bookmakers - nodded along.
+"We're going to treat you all to a hell of a barnstormer," Fury said as Whyte - who is an underdog with the bookmakers - nodded.

 "He's definitely a man who needs a lot of respect and that's what I've given him by my training camp.
 I've trained as hard for Dillian as I have for [Deontay] Wilder, [Wladimir] Klitschko or anybody.